Prohibition: Brunei

 In Brunei, alcohol consumption and sale is banned in public.
 Non-Muslims are allowed to purchase a limited amount of alcohol from their point of embarcation overseas for their own private consumption, and non-Muslims who are at least the age of 18 are allowed to bring in not more than two bottles of liquor (about two litres) and twelve cans of beer per person into the country.

 Indonesia

-Alcohol sales are banned in small shops and convenience stores.
+Alcohol sales in Indonesia are banned in small shops and convenience stores.

 Korea

 During the Joseon period, laws prohibiting the drinking of alcohol were frequently promulgated when there were major droughts, crop failures, or famines.
 The purpose of such bans was to appease the wrath of heaven, and to save food and money (since rice was used to make alcohol).
 A ban was issued almost every year during King Taejong's reign and frequently during the reigns of King Seongjong and King Yeonsangun.
 It was banned again, in 1758 (the 34th year of King Yeongjo).
 The bans usually occurred during spring and summer when the droughts were severe.